 Though still in its prototype phase, the Duke 790 gives us a lot to look forward to.
 It also follows KTM’s new design language and is extremely gorgeous.
 Another exiting design detail is the bike’s under seat exhaust, which, if you remember the gnarly 1290 Super Duke protoype, is unlikely to make its way in to production.
 However, the one on the 790 Duke feels like the engineers have put some effort in to it, so who knows.

 Why we are really excited about the bike is because of its prospects for India.
-Much like most of KTM’s small displacement bikes, the 790 Duke could also be produced in India.
-KTM boss Stefan Pierer even hinted the same couple of years back.
+Much like most of KTM’s small displacement bikes, the 790 Duke could also be produced in our country.
+KTM boss Stefan Pierer even hinted the same, couple of years back.

 If this is the case, the KTM Duke 790 will be first such example of 100% localisation in the country.
 This could effectively bring down prices to near Rs.
 5 lakhs range, which if you don’t know, is for a 120bhp (expected) producing parallel twin cylinder motorcycle.